Stata

 Content:

-This course provides an introduction to univariate time-series analysis that emphasizes the practical aspects that are most needed by practitioners and applied researchers.
-The course is written to appeal to a broad array of users, including economists, forecasters, financial analysts, managers, and anyone who encounters time-series data.
+Learn about univariate time-series analysis with an emphasis on the practical aspects most needed by practitioners and applied researchers.
+Written for a broad array of users, including economists, forecasters, financial analysts, managers, and anyone who wants to analyze time-series data.
+Become expert in handling date and date–time data, time-series operators, time-series graphics, basic forecasting methods, ARIMA, ARMAX, and seasonal models.

-The course includes access to the lecture material, detailed answers to the questions posted at the end of each lecture, and access to a discussion board on which students can post questions for other students and the course leader to answer.
+We provide lesson material, detailed answers to the questions posted at the end of each lesson, and access to a discussion board on which you can post questions for other students and the course leader to answer.

 Prerequisites: